 He is a frequent contributor to The Atlantic and EBONY.
 His first report for EBONY in October 2011—"Black Same Sex Couples Raising Kids in the South"—was nominated by the GLAAD Media Awards for “Outstanding Magazine Article”.
 He also was the political columnist and featured contributor to The Advocate—and scored two cover stories.

-Rod has extensively reported HIV/AIDS issues from North America, Africa, Europe and the Latin America.
+Rod has extensively reported HIV/AIDS issues from North America, Africa, Europe and Latin America.
 He specializes in reporting on HIV/AIDS issues across the Black Diaspora.
 Rod was a panelist and reported from the International Conference on AIDS and STIs in Africa (ICASA) 2011 in Addis Ababa, Ethiopia and AIDS 2012 in Washington DC.
-He also reported from AIDS 2010 in Vienna, Austria, the 2011 Black Diaspora MSM Conference in Punta Cana, Dominican Republic, the USCA and other national and international venues.
+He also reported from AIDS 2010 in Vienna, Austria, the 2011 Black Diaspora MSM Conference in Punta Cana, Dominican Republic, the United States Conference on AIDS and other national/international venues.

 Rod McCullom has been awarded several international media fellowships in recognition of his work.
 In October 2013, he traveled to Barcelona, Frankfurt and Munich as an international media fellow for the AIDS Vaccine 2013 Conference in Barcelona, Catalonia, Spain.
 Rod traveled to Germany, South Africa and Zambia in July and August 2013 to report on HIV/AIDS as an International New Media Fellow for the International Reporting Project at Johns Hopkins University's School of Advanced International Studies.
 In December 2011, another media fellowship to the high-level ICASA 2011 Addis Ababa was sponsored by the Ethiopian government.
 He was the only American journalist to receive a fellowship to ICASA 2011.